stuartjnelson/northern-badger-11ty-blog/articles/i-want-to-ditch-google-analytics-but-what-for.md

 * Only stores have 30 days of data

 ### Ackee Analytics
-A free, self hosted open source platform, [Ackee](https://ackee.electerious.com/) was a recommendation I came across on a [Readit thread about Google Analytics alternatives](https://www.reddit.com/r/webdev/comments/qety61/what_is_a_good_lightweight_free_alternative_to/).
-I've never used a self hosted analytics tool before so I was intrigued.
-Like Netlify Analytics, the data is captured server side.
-By default you only get pages views and time on page with Ackee.
-If you want to capture more such as device type or region you need to include Ackee Detailed Tracking which does involve dropping a cookie.
-They have a really nice [docs page explaining how to setup more detailed data capture](https://docs.ackee.electerious.com/#/docs/Anonymization#personal-data) in a privacy focused way.
-You can manually add a `source` query parameter to any URL (eg. `example.com?source=LinkedIn`) so you know where your traffic has come from.
+One free, self-hosted, open-source platform I discovered is [Ackee](https://ackee.electerious.com/), which was recommended in a [Reddit thread about Google Analytics alternatives](https://www.reddit.com/r/webdev/comments/qety61/what_is_a_good_lightweight_free_alternative_to/).
+Having never used a self-hosted analytics tool before, I was intrigued.
+Like Netlify Analytics, Ackee captures data server-side.
+By default, Ackee only provides page views and time on page.
+If you want to capture more detailed information, such as device type or region, you need to enable Ackee Detailed Tracking, which does involve setting a cookie.
+They offer a well-documented [page explaining how to set up more detailed data capture](https://docs.ackee.electerious.com/#/docs/Anonymization#personal-data) in a privacy-focused manner.
+Additionally, you can manually add a `source` query parameter to any URL (e.g. `example.com?source=LinkedIn`) to track where your traffic is coming from.

 **Pros** ✅
 * Free